 The Best Lenses for Family Photography: A Guide

 Welcome to my blog.
-I’m Helen, a family photographer for seventeen years and a Canon Ambassador.
+I’m Helen, a family photographer for 23 years and a Canon Ambassador.
 Since I started my business, I’ve bought a lot of lenses.
-Some have been upgraded, some are the originals I bought back in 2003 and others sit on the shelf rarely used as I’ve streamlined my kit bag.
-I’ve learnt a lot over that time about what to look for in a lens and in particular which are the best lenses for family photography.
+Many are the same focal lengths as those I started with – although updated with new technology.
+Others are new discoveries which I love and there are a few which sit on the shelf rarely used.
+Over the years I’ve streamlined my kitbag and I hire a lot of lenses now if I need something for a specific job.
+I’ve learnt a lot since I started my business in 2003 about what to look for in a lens, and particularly which are the best lenses for family photography.

 The Technical Terms for Describing Lenses: A Glossary